 Participation Requirements & Expectations

-As a participant, you must work towards the creation of a sustainable business venture with an objective to replace your Employment Insurance Benefits.
+As a participant, you must work toward the creation of a sustainable business venture with an objective to replace your Employment Insurance Benefits.

-Once accepted into Phase 1 of the program, you must attend the initial three-week training period.
+Once accepted into Phase 1 of the program, you must attend the initial six-week training period.

 To gain access to Phase 2, you must: